-The Basel III framework applies to CFG and its subsidiary banks.
-CFG is a "standardized approach" and "AOCI optout" reporting institution under the U.S. Basel III Standardized approach.
+The Basel III framework applies to CFG and its subsidiary banks, Citizens Bank, National Association and Citizens Bank of Pennsylvania.
+CFG is a "standardized approach" and "AOCI opt-out" reporting institution under the U.S. Basel III Standardized approach.

 Our basis for consolidation used for regulatory financial statement reporting purposes is the same as the basis used for our financial statements prepared under GAAP.
-Please refer to Financial Statements and Supplementary Data - Note 1 - Significant Accounting Policies: Basis of Presentation in our 2016 Form 10-K for more information on the basis for consolidation for financial reporting purposes.
-The capital and assets associated with CBNA's two financial subsidiaries (Citizens Securities, Inc. and RBS Citizens Insurance Agency, Inc.) are excluded from regulatory capital and all associated capital ratios of consolidated CBNA (per instruction from the OCC).
+Please refer to Financial Statements and Supplementary Data - Note 1 - Basis of Presentation: Significant Accounting Policies in our 2017 Form 10-K for more information on the basis for consolidation for financial reporting purposes.